EDGE Standards and Certification Framework

 2. Recruitment and promotion

-3. Leadership development, training & mentoring
+3. Leadership development, training, and mentoring

 4. Flexible working arrangements